 Historical Records of Australian Science is a bi-annual journal that publishes two kinds of unsolicited manuscripts relating to the history of science, pure and applied, in Australia and the southwest Pacific.

-- Historical Articles–original scholarly pieces of peer-reviewed research of up to 8000 words in length (without consultation with the editors) (including references).
+- Historical Articles–original scholarly pieces of peer-reviewed research of no more than 8000 words in length (without consultation with the editors) (including references).

 - Historical Documents–either hitherto unpublished or obscurely published primary sources (word limit subject to negotiation), along with a peer-reviewed scholarly introduction of between 4000 and 6000 words (including references).
 The document(s) will appear as supplementary material and the scholarly introduction will appear within the journal.

 The journal also publishes:

 - HRAS Review–essays by leading scholars on current areas of research and/or debates about theoretical and methodological issues in the history of science in Australia and the southwest Pacific, commissioned by the Editors(s).

 - Biographical Memoirs–biographies of deceased Fellows of the Academy of Australian Sciences, commissioned by the Academy.

 - Book Reviews–critical appraisals of recently published books (and other media) on the history of science in Australia and the southwest Pacific.